 After the 100% final delivery of drawings was made the team considered the construction estimate and determined it was in budget.

-As per our request, the Directors made the last meeting before the bid process started were we participated and answered all questions employees had and explained the type of inconvenience they would encounter during construction.
+As per our request, Directors made the last meeting before the bid process started and all questions employees had were answered and explained including the type of inconvenience they would encounter during construction.
 The permit process has started and it should be completed during the next month.
 The construction will last for five months during the nights starting next January.